-$$\underline{a} = \begin{pmatrix} \sqrt{t{VV}} & \sqrt{XPD{HV}} \\ \sqrt{XPD{HV}} & \sqrt{t{HH}} \end{pmatrix} \sqrt{K{MS}P{tot}}$$ (5)
+$$\underline{a} = \begin{pmatrix} \sqrt{t{VV}} & \sqrt{XPD{VH}} \\ \sqrt{XPD{HV}} & \sqrt{t{HH}} \end{pmatrix} \sqrt{K{MS}P{tot}}.$$ (5)

-Here, XPD{HV} describes the (power) crosstalk from the horizontal to the vertical polarization (and similarly for XPD{VH}). t{VV} describes the relative magnitude of the power transfer in the horizontal direction, normalized so that $t{HH} + t{VV} = 2$; this normalization makes sure that for a single-polarization antenna, the average received power is $\sqrt{K{MS}P{tot}}$.
-Note that, depending on the propagation conditions, t{HH} can be different from t{VV} , and XPD{HV} can be different from XPD{VH} .
-The total received power depends on the distance between transmitter and receiver, and can be modeled empirically, e.g., by the well-known Okomura-Hata model [31] and its generalizations [32].
-The phase shift introduced by the scattering can be modeled as uniformly distributed and independent for the different polarization directions, though - strictly speaking - for a given scatterer material and angle of incidence, the phase shifts are deterministically given.
+Here, XPD{HV} describes the (power) crosstalk from the horizontal to the vertical polarization (and similarily for XPD{VH}). t{VV} describes the relative magnitude of the power transfer in the horizontal direction, normalized so that $t{HH} + t{VV} = 2$; this normalization makes sure that for a single-polarization an-

-The quantity K{MS} is the relative power arriving from the MS scatterers compared to the total power.
+The quantity K{MS} is the relative power arriving from the MS scatterers compared with the total power.
 Its inverse is proportional to the Rice factor if LOS propagation and scattering around the MS are the only occuring processes.
-Note that this paper uses the definition of the Rice factor equal to "power in the LOS component compared to power in the diffuse components" (another common definition is nonfading power vs. power in fading components, which can be different).
-It is also noteworthy that in general in a MIMO system, a single Rice factor is not sufficient for the desription of the fading.
-Rather, we have to distinguish between the "BS Rice factor" and the "MS Rice factor".
-The BS Rice factor is usually small in macrocells, but can obtain appreciable values in micro- and picocells.
+Note that this paper uses the definition of the Rice factor equal to "power in the LOS component compared to power in the diffuse components" (another common definition is nonfading power versus power in fading components, which can be different).
+It is also noteworthy that in general in a MIMO system, a single Rice factor is not sufficient for the description of the fading.
+Rather, we have to distinguish between the "BS Rice factor" and the "MS Rice factor."
+The BS Rice factor is usually small in macrocells but can obtain appreciable values in micro- and picocells.

 Next, we investigate the number of scatterers used for the simulation.
-We stress that the situation is fundamentally different from "conventional" fading simulator that tries to approximate Rayleigh amplitude statistics as closely as possible [6].
+We stress that the situation is fundamentally different from a "conventional" fading simulator that tries to approximate Rayleigh amplitude statistics as closely as possible [6].
 In that case, the larger the number of scatterers, the better the approximation of Rayleigh fading, and only runtime considerations put an upper limit on the used number of scatterers.
-In MIMO systems, however, the number of scatterers is an upper limit for the number of independent data streams that can be transmitted from the transmitter to the receiver; in other words, the capacity is proportional to $\min(N{ant,BS}, N{ant,MS}, N{scaatt})$.
+In MIMO systems, however, the number of scatterers is an upper limit for the number of independent data streams that can be transmitted from the transmitter to the receiver; in other words, the capacity is proportional to $\min(N{ant,BS}, N{ant,MS}, N{scatt})$.
 The use of an infinite number of scatterers thus leads to an overoptimistic estimate of the capacity.
 Thus, realistic values for the number of scatterers have to be used in the model.

-Similarly, the distribution of the scatterer locations and of the scattering cross sections is more critical than in "conventional" GSCM.
+Similarily, the distribution of the scatterer locations and of the scattering cross sections is more critical than in "conventional" GSCM.
 There, it is mostly a matter of implementation efficiency whether to prescribe a nonuniform pdf of the scatterers, combined with a constant scatterer cross section, or a uniform (within a finite region) scatterer distribution with a position-dependent scatterer cross section.
-In MIMO systems, we cannot freely choose between these two alternatives, but rather have to select the combination of cross section distribution and location distribution that corresponds to the physical reality - again, this determines the number of independent data streams that can be transmitted in the system.
-This is an issue that has hardly been addressed yet in experimental investigations; the parameter suggested in Sec.V (constant scatterer cross section) is thus rather crude.
+In MIMO systems, we cannot freely choose between these two alternatives but, rather, have to select the combination of cross section distribution and location distribution that corresponds to the physical reality-again, this determines the number of independent data streams that can be transmitted in the system.
+This is an issue that has hardly been addressed in experimental investigations; the parameter suggested in Section V (constant scatterer cross section) is thus rather crude.

-C. Double scattering
+C. Double Scattering

 Double scattering has a special importance in the context of MIMO systems.
 If the distance between the BS and the MS is much larger than the effective radius of the scatterers around the BS and MS, it can lead to the so-called "keyhole-" or "pinhole-" effect.
-This effect describes a situation where the channel capacity is less than one would anticipate from the correlation matrix of the received signals (for a more detailed discussion, see [20]).
+This effect describes a situation where the channel capacity is less than one would anticipate from the correlation matrix of the received signals (for a more detailed discussion; see [20]).